Project Y: Construction

 The growth of the town outpaced the sewage system, and by late 1945 there were electrical outages.
 Lights had to be shut off during the day, and between 7 and 10 pm.
 Water also ran short.
 During the autumn of 1945, consumption was 585000 USgal per day, but the water supply could furnish only 475000 USgal.
 On 19 December, pipes that had been laid above ground to save time in 1943 froze, cutting off the supply completely.
 Residents had to draw water from 15 tanker trucks that carried 300000 USgal per day.
 Because its name was secret, Los Alamos was referred to as "Site Y"; to residents it was known as "The Hill".
 Because they lived on Federal land, the state of New Mexico did not allow residents of Los Alamos to vote in elections, although it did require them to pay state income taxes.
 A drawn-out series of legal and legislative battles lay ahead before the residents of Los Alamos became fully-fledged citizens of New Mexico on 10 June 1949.
-Birth certificates of babies born in Los Alamos during the war listed their place of birth as PO Box 1663 in Santa Fe.
-All letters and packages came through that address.

 Initially Los Alamos was to have been a military laboratory with Oppenheimer and other researchers commissioned into the Army.
 Oppenheimer went so far as to order himself a lieutenant colonel's uniform, but two key physicists, Robert Bacher and Isidor Rabi, balked at the idea.
 Conant, Groves and Oppenheimer then devised a compromise whereby the laboratory was operated by the University of California.
 Financial and procurement activities were the responsibility of the University of California under a 1 January 1943 letter of intent from the OSRD.
 This was superseded by a formal contract with the Manhattan District on 20 April 1943, which was backdated to 1 January.
-Financial operations were directed by the resident business officer, J. A. D. Muncy.
+Financial operations were directed from 1943 to 1946 by UC's resident business officer, J. A. Duane Muncy.
 The intent was that it would be militarized when the time came to finally assemble the bomb, but by this time the Los Alamos Laboratory had grown so large that this was considered both impractical and unnecessary, as the anticipated difficulties regarding civilians working on dangerous tasks had not occurred.